truefoundry/elasti/docs/getting-started.md

 ## Install

-### 1. Install Elasti using helm
+### 1. Install KubeElasti using helm

-Use Helm to install elasti into your Kubernetes cluster.
+Use Helm to install KubeElasti into your Kubernetes cluster.

 ```bash
 helm install elasti oci://tfy.jfrog.io/tfy-helm/elasti --namespace elasti --create-namespace
 ```

-Check out [values.yaml](https://github.com/truefoundry/elasti/blob/main/charts/elasti/values.yaml) to see configuration options in the helm value file.
+Check out [values.yaml](https://github.com/truefoundry/KubeElasti/blob/main/charts/elasti/values.yaml) to see configuration options in the helm value file.

 ### 2. Verify the Installation

-Check the status of your Helm release and ensure that the elasti components are running:
+Check the status of your Helm release and ensure that the KubeElasti components are running:

 ```bash
 helm status elasti --namespace elasti